nadjano/reference_preperation_for_GTEX_deconvolution/README.md

 This rep contains the script to make single cell reference to deconvolve GTEx tissue by tissue.
 The scripts are in scripts.

+## Before running the pipeline
+- install snakemake
+- clone rep
-Create a directory 'Raw' and download the following references:
+- Create a directory `Raw` and download the following single-cell references:

-## single cell references

 ### Tabula Sapiens